Jotho5/SafeSweep/README.md

-# VulnPatrol — OpenVAS Vulnerability Management Tool 📃
+# VulnPatrol — OpenVAS Vulnerability Tool 📃

 You can automate vulnerability scans, add custom signatures, and send scan logs to a SIEM system like Splunk with this repository's OpenVAS vulnerability management system, which is Python-based.